 Welcome to a new oyster gardening season.
 New volunteers, we are happy to have you join us; seasoned volunteers, it is great to have you back.
 This fact sheet will tell you everything you need to know to get started with your oyster garden.

 You will see small mud crabs, shrimp, and maybe a few fish in your cages after a short period of time.
-These are examples of the more than 300 species that are supported by natural oyster reefs.
-If you have questions, contact us at (251) 438-5690.
+These are examples of the more than 300 species that are supported by natural oyster reefs and will not harm your oysters.